-Multnomah County Program #78003 - Work place Security 3/3/2022 Department: County Assets Program Contact: Tracey Massey Program Offer Type: Innovative/New Program Program Offer Stage: As Requested Related Programs: Program Characteristic s: Out of Target
+Multnomah County Program #78003 - Work place Security 4/28/2022 Department: County Assets Program Contact: Tracey Massey Program Offer Type: Innovative/New Program Program Offer Stage: As Proposed Related Programs: Program Characteristic S:

 Using a trauma-informed, racial justice and equity lens, the Workplace Security Program provides a multi-disciplinary approach to safety and security, an approach that is beyond conventional enforcement and one that embraces collaboration and creativity with a range of stakeholders.
 The Program will plan, develop, and implement a security program that offers high-level subject matter expertise and is a central point of contact for security related matters across the County.
 The program will advise department leadership, the Chief Operating Officer, and elected officials.